skku-syslab/sepia/OSDI_26_artifact/README.md

 ## 2. Experiments (with root)

-Note: Before running the artifact scripts, configure your environment-specific values in `/usr/src/sepia/OSDI_26_artifact/scripts/common_env.sh`.
+Note: (If you skipped the toy experiments) Before running the artifact scripts, configure your environment-specific values in `/usr/src/sepia/OSDI_26_artifact/scripts/common_env.sh`.

 - `SSH_USER`: remote SSH username for the client machine